ndevenish/Blender_ioEDM/README.md

 - The meaning of the mysterious data block directly before the `CONNECTORS`/`RENDER_NODES` section (after the `RootNode` and `-1` data)
 - What is `model::RNControlNode` (the only index count object not understood)
-- The `model::RenderNode` have a structure mapping vertex data to parent objects - however sometimes this is a paired entry and the purpose of the second value is currently unknown
+- The `model::RenderNode` have a structure mapping vertex data to parent data, but there are situations where this is not understood (e.g. single-parent but a value in the second field, meaning of third field for multi-parent objects)
+- The interpretation of the material "TEXTURE_COORDINATES_CHANNELS"
-- Lots of other details needed on e.g. the first 12 bytes of `BaseNode`, the occasional
+- Lots of other details needed on the occasional unknown datablock, the data in `RootNode` for instance.

 Installation
 ------------